realmazharhussain/adwaita-blue-icon-theme/README.md

 ### For single user

-Download the zip file and extract it to `$HOME/.local/share/icons/`
+Download the zip file and extract folder `Adwaita-Blue` from it to `$HOME/.local/share/icons/`

 ### System-wide

-Download the zip file and extract it to `/usr/share/icons/`
+Download the zip file and extract folder `Adwaita-Blue` from it to `/usr/share/icons/`